akirov/ImgMatch/README.md

 ImgMatch is free.
 It is licensed under LGPL.

-It can be used to find similar images in a set or between two sets, using different, configurable algorithms.
+It can be used to find similar images in a set or between two sets using different, configurable algorithms.

-Currently only one algorithm is implemented.
 Future plans include more matching algorithms implementation, OpenCV integration, benchmarking, speed optimizations and more complex tasks like recognizing/searching faces, shapes, fingerprints and text in images.

 ImgMatch is written in C++, in an object-oriented and modular fashion.
-ImgMatch has a platform-independent GUI, which uses Qt4 framework.
+It has a platform-independent GUI, which uses Qt framework.

-To compile the source in Windows or Linux environments you need Qt4 and g++.
+To compile the source in Windows or Linux environments you need Qt SDK (Qt-devel in Linux), g++ (MinGW in Windows) and bash (MSYS in Windows).
-Then just type "make" in the project root directory.
-The executable file will be in the qtui/release directory.
+Then just run "make" in project's root directory.
+The executable file will be in qtui/release directory.

-I plan to make a self-sufficient binary distribution for Windows, containing the executable and needed dll-s.
+A binary release for Windows, containing the executable and needed dll-s is on the way.

 Screenshots